What is Multi-Protocol Label Switching (MPLS)?

 Label edge router

-A label edge router (LER, also known as edge LSR or “ingress node”) is a router that operates at the edge of an MPLS network and acts as the entry and exit points for the network.These edge router places an MPLS label on an incoming packet and send it forward into the MPLS domain.
+A label edge router (LER, also known as edge LSR or “ingress node”) is a router that operates at the edge of an MPLS network and acts as the entry and exit points for the network.These edge router places an MPLS label on an incoming packet and sends it forward into the MPLS domain.

 In an MPLS based virtual private network (VPN) environment, LERs that functions as ingress and/or egress routers to the VPN are often called PE (Provider Edge) routers.
 Devices that function only as transit routers are similarly called P (Provider) routers.